axeljuan02/Portfolio-Optimizer/README.md

 ## ✅ Key Features

-SORA is a multi-page Streamlit MVP that operationalizes a Python quantitative engine for portfolio construction and risk analysis.
+Helios is a multi-page Streamlit MVP that operationalizes a Python quantitative engine for portfolio construction and risk analysis.
 It is designed as an auditable, reproducible demonstrator suitable for academic review and as a foundation for a future SaaS.

 | Page | Purpose | Key outputs |
 |---|---|---|